daoth0061/BKAI-IGH-NeoPolyp-Segmentation/README.md

-# BKAI-IGH NeoPolyp Segmentation Assignment
+# BKAI-IGH NeoPolyp Segmentation

-This repository contains the code and resources for the BKAI-IGH NeoPolyp Segmentation Assignment.
+This repository contains the code and resources for the BKAI-IGH NeoPolyp Segmentation.
 Follow the instructions below to set up the repository and run the project.

 ## Checkpoints